MarcinKilarski/Interactive-Website-Performance-Report/README.md

 - Editing label text
 - Adding multiple comparison dates, e.g. MoM, YoY
 - Setting theme variable colours, which then can be used as default by all tables, charts and graphs.
-Ideal solution would allow users to adjust the color used by all all tables, charts and graphs on all pages with a few clicks.
+The ideal solution would allow users to adjust the colours used by all tables, charts and graphs on all pages with a few clicks.